timothypratley/happygapi/README.md

 ## Retries

 HappyGAPI leaves retries up to the consuming application.
-However if you are doing many requests, it is likely you will want to retry failed requests, as failures can happen for a variety of availability reasons.
+However, if you are doing many requests, it is likely you will want to retry failed requests, as failures can happen for a variety of availability reasons.

 Providing your own retry strategy can be done by redefining the `happy.util/get-response` behavior: